 **Some of these foreign sailors have brought tales of a ship blackened by fire which holds a crew of skeletons and is captained by what appears to be some kind of undead creature.
 No one has ever been close enough to this burnt ship to discover any other useful information such as a name or masthead for the ship.

 **Another popular tale from the foreign sailors involves the story of a great treasure hidden on an island that appears only once every 200 years, each time in a seemingly random location.

 **It has been passed down through the centuries that the homeland you were banished from held a mighty natural citadel of stone called “The Spiral.”
 Within this citadel, it is said, is hidden the knowledge of how life on this world came to be.

-**Scholars have estimated that the main continents of this world (one of which most likely holds your homeland) are to the northeast, the south, and west.
-Without accurate maps beyond the few days’ sail explorers have made, no one is positive how far these continents are from your island, what creatures and races might inhabit each continent, or which one may hold information regarding your original homeland.
+**Scholars have estimated that the main continents of this world (one of which may hold your homeland) are to the northeast, the south, and to the west.
+Without more accurate maps beyond the few days’ sail explorers have made, no one is positive how far these continents are from your island, what creatures and races might inhabit the continents, or which one may hold information regarding your original homeland.

-**An underground river was discovered some centuries ago on the northern part of the island.
-Entrance to it from above had been blocked off by erosion and landslides.
-A group of scouts found a lake well below sea level before the entrance was blocked.
-The scouts assumed there may be another entrance to the northwest where a waterfall drained into the lake.
-Recently, however, local hunters have noticed a small opening to the cave leading down to the river.
+**An underground river was discovered some centuries ago on the northern part of your island.
+Entrance to it from above had been blocked by erosion and landslides until a group of scouts found an entrance leading down into a mountain.
+They traveled the steep path to find a lake well below sea level before several were caught by some creature living in or near the lake.
+The lone man who escaped assumed there may be another entrance to the northwest where a waterfall drained into the lake.
+Recently, local hunters have noticed a small opening that appears to move down into the mountain above the underground river.

 **A well-known scholar of the past, one Edward Ferdig, believed that all humanoid races of this world were not indigenous species, but came from their own worlds by some means of transport.
 Other scholars rebuked his theories for lack of evidence.